plenoptic-org/plenoptic/docs/getting_started/jupyter.md

 # Using Jupyter to Run Example Notebooks

 :::{tip}
-You can run the notebooks in the cloud using [Binder](https://mybinder.org/v2/gh/plenoptic-org/plenoptic/1.2.0?filepath=examples), no installation required!
+You can run the notebooks in the cloud using Binder, no installation required!
+Just click on the Binder logo in the top right or in the link on the top of each notebook.
 :::

 ## Installing jupyter and setting up the kernel